sandboxie-plus/sandboxie-docs/Content/ClosedFilePath.md

 # Closed File Path

 _ClosedFilePath_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies path patterns for which Sandboxie will deny _all_ access by sandboxed progams, including _read_ access.
+It specifies path patterns for which Sandboxie will deny _all_ access by sandboxed programs, including _read_ access.
 This setting essentially blocks files and folders from being accessed by sandboxed programs.

 [Shell Folders](ShellFolders.md) may be specified.
 [Program Name Prefix](ProgramNamePrefix.md) may be specified.